 What gets an artist going and keeps them creating is certainly worth sharing, and every great connection starts with a simple introduction.
-Meet Kyle Haines, the artist behind our new Hand-Forged Cheese Set and Hand-Forged Serving Pieces.
+Meet Jill Rikkers, the artist behind our new Hand-Forged Cheese Set and Hand-Forged Serving Pieces.

 What’s been the most exciting thing about becoming a professional artist?

 Sharing my joy and inspiration for creating with others!